 But is this what depression is like for you?
 It makes many of us irritable, waste more time, and isolate.
 And better concentration?
 Yeah, right.

 Rottenberg also points out that our overly ambitious culture has lead us to an epidemic of depression.
-Advertising, status, materialism and the idea that we can do or have anything we want all make us crave things we can’t do or have.
-It sets up entirely unrealistic expectations which inevitably make us depressed.
+Advertising, status, materialism and the idea that we can do or have anything we want, have led us to crave things we can’t do or have.
+It sets up entirely unrealistic expectations which compulsives are all-too-willing to buy into–and which inevitably make us depressed because those expectations are impossible to satisfy.

 Here’s a fun fact that demonstrates the point: A 2005 study found that 31% of teenagers plan to be famous when they grow up.
-No wonder so many young adults get depressed in their twenties.
+And that was before Instagram!
+I could be wrong, but I don’t think there’s room for 31% of the population to be famous.
+No wonder so many young adults get depressed in their twenties–an attempt at balance goes awry because there is no understanding of the possible function of depression.

 Depression is not like some sweet guardian angel taking care of us.
 Every evolutionary adaptation has its downsides.
 It’s an archaic, unconscious, clumsy and sometimes brutal tendency with little differentiation or subtlety.
-Just because it’s outdated doesn’t make it go away.
+But just because it’s outdated doesn’t make it go away.

 Further, depression might have been more effective in a tribe of 75 than it is in a country of 300 million.
 We no longer have the community support that it might have originally engendered.

-What happened to all that brain science about serotonin, chemical imbalances and stuff like that?
-Yes, some depression (for instance the kind that comes with bi-polar disorder and major depressive disorder) does seem to have a significant biological component.
-Medications are most effective in those cases.
+What happened to all that brain science about serotonin, chemical imbalances and good stuff like that?
+Yes, some depression (for instance the kind that comes with bi-polar disorder and major depressive disorder) does seem to have a significant biological component, and medications are most effective in those cases.

 But in less intense depression, the cause is more often how we think, behave, and invest our energy.
-Consider that in one study placebos were found to be 82% as effective as an anti-depressant.
+Consider that in one study placebos were found to be 82% as effective as an anti-depressant, and that antidepressants are less effective in shallow depression.

 Even in cases where there is a significant biological component, a less pathologizing approach to depression can help to ease it.